 • Applications that fill a gap within your community.

 Are you unsure if you qualify for a grant?
-Check out our grant eligibility and criteria for more information about who can and cannot apply for a grant as well as what cannot be funded.
+For more information about who can and cannot apply for a grant, and what cannot be funded, visit the eligibility and criteria webpage below.
+If you are still unsure, phone (08) 6166 7688 or email [email protected].

 Grant coaching and support